-If you want to see more data about the demands of ultra-endurance racing I highly recommend checking out Training Peaks series about the pro career training of former Paris-Roubaix Champion Mathew Hayman here and here.
+If you want to see more data about the demands of ultra-endurance racing I highly recommend checking out the Training Peaks series about the pro career training of former Paris-Roubaix Champion Mathew Hayman here and here.

 There are some important takeaways from van Baarle’s race, let’s summarize:

 - endurance training like zone 2 is fundamental: make it the biggest part

 - train specific to the demand of the race